 Being arthropods, spider bodies are segmented with jointed limbs.
 Their 8 legs each have 6 joints, making a total of 48 knees (Probably the longest version of head, shoulders, knees, and toes)!
-Their bodies are broken into two segments, the front being the Cephalothorax, which includes their eyes, mouth, brain, stomach, and some glands – as well as eight legs.
-Although there are species of spiders that exist with less than eight legs.
+Their bodies are broken into two segments, the front being the cephalothorax, which includes their eyes, mouth, brain, stomach, and some glands – as well as eight legs.
 Small hairs on their legs help them to sense the surroundings through vibrations and smell.
-The back segment, called the Abdomen, contains the spinnerets which includes the silk producing glands.
+The back segment, called the abdomen, contains the spinnerets which includes the silk producing glands.
 Spiders have exoskeletons that they need to molt in their youth.
 They only will molt once, and their larger exoskeleton will regrow to protect their body.

-Spider feeding habits can be broken into two distinct groups, depending on the present of fangs, called Cheliceral teeth.
-These teeth allow spiders to attack their prey, and break it down to a consumable state.
+Spider feeding habits can be broken into two distinct groups, depending on the presence of fangs, called cheliceral teeth.
+These teeth allow spiders to attack their prey and break it down to a consumable state.
 Spiders without these teeth are the only species that consumes food outside of the body.
 They do so by secreting digestive enzymes onto their prey that help break down the tissues into a digestible liquid.
 Their stomachs then pump the liquids to intake food in the body.

 Venomous and Dangerous Species

 Of the 47,000+ species of spiders in the world, almost all of them produce venom, but only a small number of bites are dangerous to humans.
 Most spider venom will cause no reaction, or a slight reaction that may include redness, swelling, itching, and pain.
 Thanks to modern medicine and the development of anti-venom, spider bites are far less dangerous and fatal today than ever before.
 Some of the most dangerous species of spiders include:

 - Brazilian Wandering Spider

 - Redback Spider